openid/fapi/fapi-2_0-security-profile.md

 ### Requirements for endpoints not used by web browsers

+For server-to-server communication endpoints that are not used by web browsers, the following requirements apply:

- 1. when using TLS 1.2, the server shall only permit the cipher suites listed in (#tls-12-ciphers)
+ 1. When using TLS 1.2, servers shall only permit the cipher suites listed in (#tls-12-ciphers).
- 2. when using TLS 1.2, the client should only permit the cipher suites listed in (#tls-12-ciphers)
+ 2. When using TLS 1.2, clients should only permit the cipher suites listed in (#tls-12-ciphers).
  3. When using the `TLS_DHE_RSA_WITH_AES_128_GCM_SHA256` or `TLS_DHE_RSA_WITH_AES_256_GCM_SHA384` cipher suites,
  key lengths of at least 2048 bits are required.

 #### TLS 1.2 permitted cipher suites {#tls-12-ciphers}

+For TLS 1.2, only the following cipher suites shall be used:

   * `TLS_DHE_RSA_WITH_AES_128_GCM_SHA256`
   * `TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256`